jtemporal/jtemporal.github.io/_posts/2023-09-10-counting-characters-of-a-notion-property-using-formulas.md

 translated: "/contando-caracteres-de-uma-propriedade-no-notion-usando-formulas"
 ---

-In this pro tip I'm going to show you one of the features I've just learned: the use of formulas in the properties of a Notion document.
+In this pro tip I'm going to show you one of the features I've learned and have been using for a while: the use of formulas in the properties of a Notion document.

-## What are formulas on Notion
+## What are Notion Formulas?

 In addition to the many more traditional types of Notion properties such as an option selector or a list of categories (*tags*), it is also possible to extend properties features using formulas.